jStimpert0430/fvwm-StarterKit/README.md

 ## Features Wishlist

+* Internal Custom Toolset, no need for external applications or libraries outside of Fvwm

 * Multiple Taskbar options and designs

 * Tweak individual decors and colors through the use of GUI Tweak menu to set functionality as desired without the need to open a text editor while using any built in style as a starting point